awsdocs/aws-lambda-developer-guide/doc_source/with-kafka.md

 Apache Kafka as an event source operates similarly to using Amazon Simple Queue Service \(Amazon SQS\) or Amazon Kinesis\.
 Lambda internally polls for new messages from the event source and then synchronously invokes the target Lambda function\.
 Lambda reads the messages in batches and provides these to your function as an event payload\.
 The maximum batch size is configurable\. \(The default is 100 messages\.\)

+For Kafka\-based event sources, Lambda supports processing control parameters, such as batching windows and batch size\.
+For more information, see [Batching behavior](invocation-eventsourcemapping.md#invocation-eventsourcemapping-batching)\.

 For an example of how to use self\-managed Kafka as an event source, see [Using self\-hosted Apache Kafka as an event source for AWS Lambda](http://aws.amazon.com/blogs/compute/using-self-hosted-apache-kafka-as-an-event-source-for-aws-lambda/) on the AWS Compute Blog\.

 Lambda sends the batch of messages in the event parameter when it invokes your Lambda function\.
 The event payload contains an array of messages\.
 Each array item contains details of the Kafka topic and Kafka partition identifier, together with a timestamp and a base64\-encoded message\.